More by Quan ToNobl9 2022 Product Update

 Once that’s all set up, every build will update Nobl9 with your SLO YAML definition.
 With SLO as code, developers can easily add and modify their SLOs with each check in to ensure you’re always monitoring your products.

 This GitHub Action works for all Nobl9 users.
-Check out our free trial at nobl9.com/signup.
+Check out Nobl9 Free Edition to get started.

 Image Credit: Roman Synkevych